Cubical Approximation for Directed Topology II: Pro-completions

 \section{Pro-completions}

 A category $\cat{1}$ is \textit{cofiltered} if every non-empty finite diagram in $\cat{1}$ has a cone.
 A \textit{cofiltered limit} is the limit of a diagram shaped like a cofiltered small category.
 Fix a category $\cat{1}$.
 Intuitively, the \textit{pro-completion} (or \textit{pro-category}) $\PROOBJECTS{\cat{1}}$ of $\cat{1}$ is a formal completion of $\cat{1}$ with respect to cofiltered limits.
 The pro-completion $\PROOBJECTS{\cat{1}}$ of $\cat{1}$ always exists and is characterized up to categorical equivalence by the following universal property.
-Take $\PROOBJECTS{\cat{1}}$ to be the category containing $\cat{1}$ as a full subcategory, unique up to all such categories up to categorical equivalence under $\cat{1}$, closed under all cofiltered limits such that for each functor $F:\cat{1}\ra\modelcat{1}$, there exists a dotted functor, unique up to natural isomorphism, preserving cofiltered limits and making the following commute:
+Take $\PROOBJECTS{\cat{1}}$ to be the category containing $\cat{1}$ as a full subcategory, unique up to all such categories up to categorical equivalence under $\cat{1}$, closed under all cofiltered limits such that for each functor $F:\cat{1}\ra\modelcat{1}$, there exists a dotted functor to a category $\mathscr{M}$ closed under all cofiltered limits, unique up to natural isomorphism, preserving cofiltered limits and making the following commute:

-We can model a cube of infinite dimension $\boxobj{\infty}$ as the $(\PROOBJECTS{\BOX})$-object
+We can model a cube of infinite dimension as the $(\PROOBJECTS{\BOX})$-object

 Concretely, $\PROOBJECTS{\cat{1}}$ can be taken to be the category: whose objects are formal expressions of the form $\lim\,F$ for cofiltered diagrams $F$ in $\cat{1}$; whose hom-sets are defined by

 where the colimit is taken over all objects in the domain of the cofiltered diagram $X$ in $\cat{1}$, the limit is taken over all objects in the domain of the cofiltered diagram $Y$ in $\cat{1}$; and whose composition is induced by composition on $\cat{1}$.
 Unravelling the construction, $(\PROOBJECTS{\cat{1}})$-morphisms $\lim\,X\ra\lim\,Y$ between limits of cofiltered diagrams $X$ and $Y$ in $\cat{1}$ determine and are determined by the following data.
 Consider a choice of $\mathcal{X}$-object $x_y$ and $\cat{1}$-morphism $\zeta_y:X(x_y)\ra Y(y)$ for each choice $y$ of $\mathcal{Y}$-object such that for each $\mathcal{Y}$-morphism $\upsilon:y_1\ra y_2$, there exist $\mathcal{X}$-morphisms $\chi_1:x\ra x_{y_1}$ and $\chi_2:x\ra x_{y_2}$ making the left of the diagrams